nasa/cFE/docs/cFE_6_6_0_version_description.md

                                                                  explicit ReturnCode check and return after
                                                                  call to CFE_ES_ResetCFE
                                                                  `252ed2a`: CFE_ES_ProcessCoreException
-                                                                 function, removed “Status =” from call to
+                                                                 function, removed "Status =" from call to
                                                                  CFE_ES_RestartApp.
 In CFE_ES_RestartApp
-                                                                 function, else case where “App ID is not
+                                                                 function, else case where "App ID is not
-                                                                 valid” added WriteToSysLog
+                                                                 valid" added WriteToSysLog

  #213 other         Update cFE Version Number for 6.6.0 Release  `657b40c`: Updated version number to 6.6.0 for 6.6.0
                                                                  testing and release